-2. What you need to know before you take Amoxicillin
+2. What you need to know before you take this medicine

-Do not take Amoxicillin:
+Do not take this medicine if you:

 - if you are allergic to amoxicillin, penicillin or any of the other ingredients of this medicine (listed in section 6). - if you have ever had an allergic reaction to any antibiotic.
 This can include a skin rash or swelling of the face or throat.